Tenino, Washington

 Tenino (/təˈnaɪnoʊ/) is a city in Thurston County, Washington, United States.
 The population was 1,870 at the 2020 census.

 Incorporated in 1906, the city sits upon land first established as a food-source prairie for Native Americans living in the area.
 The town grew around an economy of stone quarrying, with local sandstone being used in several government and university buildings in the Pacific Northwest.
 With a decrease in demand for stone, the town converted one abandoned quarry into a community pool.
 Its downtown district is listed on the National Register of Historic Places.

-Tenino gained notoriety during the Great Depression for the use of wooden money as public currency for its residents, a practice briefly revived during the COVID-19 Pandemic.
-Research released in a 2019 book provided an answer regarding myths surrounding the name of Tenino; it was determined the name is borrowed from the moniker of a steamboat used during a railroad committee expedition.
+Tenino gained notoriety during the Great Depression for the use of wooden money as public currency for its residents, a practice briefly revived during the COVID-19 pandemic.
+The city was named for a steamboat used during a railroad committee expedition.

+Etymology

+The origin of the name Tenino, used by the Northern Pacific Railroad for their station when it was completed on October 8, 1872, has been debated for over a century.
+One theory suggests that Tenino was a Chinook Jargon word translated to mean fork or branch and was a named waypoint on an indigenous trail that traversed through the area before it was converted into a military road during the Puget Sound War.
+A second hypothesis mentions that the moniker is taken from the railroad's number for a locomotive engine, survey stake, or train car, often described in forms such as T9o, 10-9-0, or engine No. 1090.
+These theories have been disproven for decades, but keep resurfacing because definitive proof of the actual origin was lacking.

+According to city historian Richard A. Edwards, the name "Tenino" was used by a steamboat of the Oregon Steam Navigation Company (OSN) on the Columbia and Snake rivers.
+The company had transported a Northern Pacific committee in early October 1872 prior to the town's founding; Northern Pacific had also acquired a controlling interest in the OSN earlier that year.